 Hasia Diner is Professor of Hebrew and Judaic Studies at New York University; Paul S. and Sylvia Steinberg Professor of American Jewish History; Director, Goldstein-Goren Center for American Jewish History; and Director of Undergraduate Studies in the Department of History.
 Diner’s work is located at the intersection of American and Jewish history and focuses on the mutual impact of America and the Jews.
 Her publications include Her Works Praise Her: A History of Jewish Women in America from Colonial Times to the Present (Basic Books, 2002) and The Jews of the United States, 1654 to 2000 (University of California Press, 2004).

 Ai-jen Poo is an award-winning organizer, social innovator, author, and a leading voice in the women’s movement.
 She is the Executive Director of the National Domestic Workers Alliance, Co-Director of Caring Across Generations, Co-Founder of SuperMajority, and Trustee of the Ford Foundation.
 Poo is a nationally recognized expert on elder and family care, the future of work, gender equality, immigration, narrative change, and grassroots organizing.
 She is the author of the celebrated book, The Age of Dignity: Preparing for the Elder Boom in a Changing America (New Press, 2015).

 Socialist Party of America founded

 The Women's Trade Union League founded

 Schneiderman joined the New York Women's Trade Union League

 Triangle Shirtwaist Factory fire

 Schneiderman met Maud Swartz

-Eleanor Roosevelt joined the New York Chapter of the Women's Trade Union League
+Eleanor Roosevelt joined the Women's Trade Union League

 Schneiderman published her autobiography, All for One